 Seals and sea lions share many characteristics but there are a few important features we can use to distinguish them.
 The most obvious difference is seals are earless, but rather have ear holes.
 Their hind limbs are shaped and used like a fish’s tail with webbing between the toes oriented vertically and swept from side to side.
 On land, seals are not able to bring their hind limbs forward so they move by dragging themselves with their short, clawed forelimbs and humping the rest of the body forward.

 Seals feed primarily by diving to the bottom and foraging on bottom-dwelling organisms like fish, skates and rays.
 They are capable of staying underwater a long time.
-Elephant seals can stay underwater for almost an hour and dive to xx feet!
+Elephant seals can stay underwater for almost an hour and can dive to 5,692 feet – over a mile!

 Sea lions feed in the water column, chasing schools of fish like anchovies, sardines, squid and salmon.
 They are incredibly maneuverable, and can swim very fast.